NivedhaJM/NivedhaJM/README.md

 - 👋 Hi, I’m @NivedhaJM !
 - 👀 I’m interested in coding.
-- 🌱 I’m currently an expertise in HTML, CSS and JAVA.
+- 🌱 I’m currently an expertise in HTML, CSS, Python and JAVA.
 - 🌱 I’m currently learning and working on projects related to Machine Learning.
 - 💞️ I’m looking to collaborate on projects with a vital role.
 - 📫 How to reach me.
 Mail me: nivedhajm@gmail.com